FoleyX90/titanium_documentation/source/en/contribute.md

 ### Committing code with Git in 7 easy stages (detailed)

-<note>in this example, the Github account with the name "appcel" is being used for demonstration purposes.</note>
+<note>In the examples in this section, a Github account with the name "appcel" is being used for demonstration purposes.</note>

 ### 1. Fork the public repository
 Click on one of [Appcelerator's Public Repositories](https://github.com/appcelerator) on Github, such as [titanium_mobile](https://github.com/appcelerator/titanium_mobile), and press the "fork" button near the top right-hand corner of the page: